 Type of employment applications

-Job application can be of two types: Solicited application and un-solicited application.
+The job application can be of two types: Solicited application and un-solicited application.
 These are described below:

 This type of job application helps the job seeker to tap into the hidden job market.
 In some case, the companies create positions to hire a well-qualified person who is on the market.
-Therefore, in an unsolicited application, the applicant tries to create employer’s attention and interest.
+Therefore, in an unsolicited application, the applicant tries to create an employer’s attention and interest.